Skip to contentUS-IRAN PEACE DEAL REACHED ·Calculate yours →

 The SCOTUS ruling provides modest relief for Chinese imports (IEEPA rate removed, replaced by 10% Section 122), but Section 301 tariffs remain the dominant cost driver.
 Tariff engineering is critical — review HTS classifications carefully, as small product modifications can shift items between Section 301 lists with dramatically different rates.
 The China+1 strategy remains essential.
 With all countries now at a uniform 10% Section 122 rate, Vietnam, India, and Mexico are more cost-competitive than ever versus China.
 For e-commerce, de minimis elimination means all Chinese shipments require formal entry.

-How US Tariffs on China Work
+How Are US Tariffs on China Imports Calculated?

 To calculate the total duty on a specific import from China, use our tariff calculator or landed cost calculator for a complete estimate including Merchandise Processing Fee (MPF) and Harbor Maintenance Fee (HMF).
 You can also compare China rates with other countries to evaluate sourcing alternatives.